With every invention and piece of technology that comes along, someone finds a way to use it for the wrong reasons.

 According to JunkFax.org, “If the fax violates 47 C.F.R. § 68.318(d) which specifies header requirements, it’s illegal, whether it was solicited or not.
 All faxes must comply with the header requirements.”

-In some cases, there is reason to sue both the companies and the individuals involved (this is not to be taken as legal advice).
+In some cases, there is a reason to sue both the companies and the individuals involved (this is not to be taken as legal advice).

-This site does not support the use of black faxes for any reason, and this article is intended solely to help people who have been black faxed understand what has happened with their systems, and to encourage manufacturers of fax technology put filters in place to detect and avoid black fax transmissions.
+This site does not support the use of black faxes for any reason, and this article is intended solely to help people who have been black faxed understand what has happened with their systems and to encourage manufacturers of fax technology put filters in place to detect and avoid black fax transmissions.